Make note of your Employee ID number (EID)

 CalNet 2-Step Verification.
 All employees, affiliates, and students are required to use 2-step verification to ensure you are the only person that can access your CalNet Account.

-- For full details about enrolling and using this important security feature, visit https://calnetweb.berkeley.edu/calnet-2-step.
+- For full details about enrolling and using this important security feature, visit https://calnetweb.berkeley.edu/calnet-2-step(link is external).

 Need help?